Richard Leadbeater

 Richard Paul Leadbeater (born 21 October 1977) is an English retired footballer, who played as a forward.
 He is now an ordained minister in the Church of England.

 In September 2024, Leadbeater was appointed Senior Pastor of Dundonald Church, a large Conservative Evangelical church in Raynes Park, South West London.

-Leadbeater While playing part-time, Leadbeater began a theology degree at the University of Birmingham.
+While playing part-time, Leadbeater began a theology degree at the University of Birmingham.
 Leadbeater retired from football aged 26 to pursue full-time Christian ministry.